Statistic Blue Ridge Virginia National

 Blue Ridge Racial Demographics & Ethnicity

-The Blue Ridge racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Blue Ridge is 95.7% White, 2.1% Black or African American, 0.3% Asian, 0% American Indian and 0% Native Hawaiian - 0% of the population identify as Hispanic or Latino.
+The Blue Ridge racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In Blue Ridge, the racial breakdown reveals 95.7% White, 2.1% Black or African American, 0.3% Asian, 0% American Indian and 0% Native Hawaiian, with 0% of the population identifying as Hispanic or Latino.
 Of all households, 100% reported speaking English only, while 0% reported speaking Spanish only.
-A total of 1.2% of residents were considered foreign born.
+Moreover, 1.2% of residents were classified as foreign-born.

 Blue Ridge Population Density